 - Application to program

 - Tuition and textbook

 - Meet federal employability status

 - Required Immunizations (must be completed prior to enrollment)

-One 2 Step PPD TB skin tests or annual TB test
+- · One 2 Step PPD TB skin tests or annual TB test

 - Hepatitis B Series

 - MMR

 - Varicella

 - TDAP

+- COVID Vaccine or Exemption Status: The healthcare agencies are requiring all students to provide verification of COVID-vaccine or an exemption status.
+All exemptions will be reviewed on an individual basis by VC's Advising & Counseling Services office.

 - Valid email address

-- Upon acceptance into program a criminal background check will be done using CastleBranch
+- Upon acceptance into program a criminal background check will be done using an outside agency